BOOKMARK September 2024 Book recommendations

 September titles

-All books are available from Waterstones in Perth and Adventure Into Books in Blairgowrie.
+All books are available from Adventure Into Books in Blairgowrie.

 The Winds from Further West by Alexander McCall Smith